-Plus...the best way to end an email according to experts, and the one sign-off that will get you the highest response rate.
+In this article we’ll also discuss the best way to end an email according to experts, and the sign-off that gets the highest response rate.

 Friendly ways to end an email

-Rated by the email app Boomerang as the most likely sign-off to get a response (that wasn’t some form of “thank you”), cheers saw an almost 55 percent response rate, just 10 percent behind the number-one closing, “thanks in advance.”
-It’s light, casual, and just different enough to make a pleasant and lasting impression.
+Email app Boomerang identifies cheers as the email sign-off most likely to get a response (that isn’t some form of thank you).
+Cheers sees an almost 55 percent response rate, just 10 percentage points behind the number-one closing, thanks in advance.
+It’s friendly, casual, and just different enough to make an impression.

 Have a great day/week/weekend

 This is a great sign-off for emails sent toward the end of the day or week.
 Simple.

 Grateful ways to end an email

 Use this simple sign-off when you’ve asked the recipient for something.

 Thanks in advance

 Thanks in advance is the email closing with the highest response rate, according to Boomerang.
 It shows gratitude, but also conveys that you’re expecting something.
 You should use it carefully, since it can come across as demanding, but hey—there’s a reason it reels in more responses.